quinnah/quinnah.github.io/content/blog/third-post.md

 Goals:
 - [ ] Secure a software engineering internship for Summer 2023 by end-of-March
 - [ ] Keep my head & mindset straight.
-Go into each interview feeling prepared, confident, and seeing it as a chance to measure my progress and show how far I've come - not with the mindset of 'i'm going to fail i should've done more leetcode ahh'.
-It's just a process - not anything personal :)
+Go into each interview feeling prepared, confident, and seeing it as a chance to measure my progress and show how far I've come

 Checklist: